SAFCSP-Team/drive-thrue-management-with-closing-option-project/README.md

 Option `4` Close the restaurant:

 2.4.
-The user should be able to close the restaurant Performing this option should create a file containing the following:
+The user should be able to close the restaurant
+Performing this option should create a file containing the following:
 - All the created orders.
-- All the transactions (income).
+- All the transactions (orders prices).
+- The total income.
 - The most ordered item.

 ## Test your project